QCEA builds on 350 years of Quaker peace witness

 Quakers are now actively engaged in peacebuilding in many parts of the world.
 QCEA's role is to promote the devotion of resources to peacebuilding rather than weaponry and armed services by engaging in advocacy towards the European Union (EU) and the Council of Europe.

 QCEA’s peace programme is founded on the basic premise that the EU and the Council of Europe were conceived as peace projects, and that peace should remain the guiding principle in all that they do.

 QCEA's publication Be Patterns, Be Examples brings together a number of historical and more recent texts on peace, both from Quaker history and from an analysis of the European approach to security policy from a peacebuilding perspective.

-QCEA has been working extensively on the role of the EU in peacebuilding worldwide.
-Much of this work is done with others through the European Peacebuilding Liaison Office; QCEA has been particularly involved in the programme areas relating to Peacebuilding and the EU Institutions and Funding for Peace
+QCEA has been working for many years on the role of the EU in peacebuilding worldwide.
+Much of this work is now done with others through the European Peacebuilding Liaison Office; QCEA is particularly involved in the programme areas relating to Peacebuilding and the EU Institutions and Funding for Peace.

 To read a statement by 31 peacebuilding organisations published on the international day of peace 2015, click here.